 So, the agency must ensure that out of the copywriter’s total available working hours, little to no available time is spent on work outside the copywriting process.

-Knowing your team’s billable utilization has several benefits.
+Knowing your team’s billable utilisation has several benefits.
 By tracking this metric, you can:

 - Compare your efficiency and functionality against industry benchmarks and make adjustments